Our Timeline For Stress-Free Planning

 8-6 Months Out: Pick Your Wedding Party

-Make sure that you’ve chosen the members of your wedding party if you have not already; they will need time to plan, purchase attire and make travel arrangements.
+Make sure that you’ve chosen the members of your wedding party if you have not already.
+They will need time to plan, purchase attire and make travel arrangements.
 Chose what dresses or formalwear you’d like them to wear.

 Consider setting up a wedding website if you haven’t already.
 This is a popular step in planning for modern couples.
 There’s many free platforms out there that you can use to set up a basic website that includes travel and lodging info for your guests.
 You’ll also want to set up your registry.